buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignment.md

 Refer to the concept templates to know which _RepresentationIdentifier_ and _RepresentationType_ shall be set for the different kinds of representation and the different configurations above.

-**Alignment's aggregations**
+### Alignment Geometry - Horizontal

+For configuration (1)

+### Alignment Geometry - Horizontal and Vertical

+For configuration (2)

+### Alignment Geometry - Horizontal, Vertical and Cant

+For configuration (3)

+### Element Decomposition

 In scenarios where multiple alignments re-use the same horizontal layout definition, these alignment can be aggregated in a parent-child relationship, to avoid redefining the horizontal layout.
 This is done using _IfcRelAggregates_.

-If the parent alignment has a geometry definition for its horizontal layout, then all the children can use this definition as *BaseCurve* to construct their own representations.
+If the parent alignment has a *geometry definition* for its horizontal layout, then all the children can use this definition as *BaseCurve* to construct their own representations.

-**Alignment in the project organisation**

-* Every _IfcAlignment_ must be related to _IfcProject_ using the _IfcRelAggregates_ relationship - either directly or indirectly.
-The indirect case is when a child alignment is aggregated to a parent alignment.
-In this case, only the parent alignment must be related to _IfcProject_.
-* Instances of _IfcAlignment_ must not be related to spatial elements using _IfcRelContainedInSpatialStructure_.
+### Alignment Geometry - Reusing Horizontal Layout

+For configurations (4),(5)

+### Alignment Geometry - Segments

+### Alignment Spatial Reference

-* Alignments can be related to a spatial element using _IfcRelReferencedInSpatialStructure_.
+Alignments can be related to a spatial element using _IfcRelReferencedInSpatialStructure_.

-**Alignment's grouping**
+### Alignment Grouping

 Alignments may be assigned to groups using _IfcRelAssignsToGroup_, where _IfcGroup_ or subtypes may capture information common to multiple alignments.

-**Alignment's referents**
+### Object Nesting

-Alignments can nest _IfcReferent_ s, such as stations or mileage points.
+Alignments can nest _IfcReferent_'s, such as stations or mileage points.
 These can be used as semantic entities holding information about locations along the alignment curve.
 This is done using the _IfcRelNests_ relationship.

-## Attributes

-### PredefinedType

-## Concepts

-### Alignment Geometry Cant

-### Alignment Geometry Gradient

-### Alignment Layout

-### Object Nesting